 They charge management fees (in the range of 1-3%) and an incentive fee, which is typically 20% of profits in excess of the hard hurdle rate.
 However, the management fee calculation is based on committed capital, not invested capital until all the committed capital is utilized.
 Once committed capital is fully invested or when investments are exited, the management fee is charged only on funds remaining in the investment vehicle.
 Incentive fees are typically paid once the initial investment has been paid back to investors.
 However, if distributions are made as the profits are earned, a claw-back provision is incorporated which requires the general partner to return any excess profit received.
 LBO funds may also receive additional fees.

 Private equity strategies include LBOs, venture capital, development capital and distressed investing.
 LBOs and venture capital are dominant.

-Leveraged buyouts (LBOs) invests in private companies and/or takes public companies private using debt capital in an attempt to add value by improving its operations, profitability and cash flow through revenue growth, cost reduction/restructuring, etc. Successful LBOs depend on the availability of cheap debt.
+Leveraged buyouts (LBOs) invest in private companies and/or takes public companies private using debt capital in an attempt to add value by improving its operations, profitability and cash flow through revenue growth, cost reduction/restructuring, etc. Successful LBOs depend on the availability of cheap debt.
 Different types include management buyout (MBO) in which existing management buys out a company and management buy-in, in which new management replaces existing management.